SeonghaeJo/2023-2-MobileComputing-Project/README.md

 # Image Description for Dementia Prevention
-Project of 'Mobile Computing and Its Applications' in SNU
+Project of 'Mobile Computing and Its Applications' in SNU.

+## Project Description
+Please refer to `mobileComputing_2023_project_final_presentation.pdf`

 ## Prepare tensorflow lite model
 Contents of `image_captioning_custom.ipynb`